rob-sullivan/50-chatgpt-projects/README.md

 ## Getting Started with Python

 Python is a versatile programming language that's great for beginners.
-This chapter will guide you through setting up Python and introduce you to its basic usage, including setting up a development environment with GitHub and virtual environments.
+If you don't come from a programming background this chapter will guide you through setting up Python and introduce you to its basic usage, including setting up a development environment with GitHub and virtual environments.
+A lot of people a lot smarter than me have created excellent tutorials on how to setup a coding environment and how to learn python, where possible I will try link to some tutorials but feel free to search online yourself and find something that helps you understand better.

 ### 1. Installing Python